verrazzano/docs/content/en/docs/networking/security/net-security.md

 | Prometheus | 9090 | Grafana | Acccess for Grafana UI

 ### NetworkPolicies for applications
-Verrazzano creates a network policy in the Istio system namespace for each application.
-This gives the Envoy proxy sidecar in the application Pods ingress into the Istiod control plane Pod.
-It is needed because Envoy sends requests the Istio control plane for a variety for reasons.
-The policy name will be the name of the application.
+By default, applications do not have NetworkPolicies that restrict ingress into the application or egress from it.
+You can configure them for the application namespaces using the NetworkPolicy section of a Verrazzano project.

+### NetworkPolicies for Envoy sidecar proxies
+As mentioned, Envoy sidecar proxies run in both system component pods and application pods.
+Each proxy sends requests to the Istio control plane pod, `istiod`, for a variety of reasons.
+During installation, Verrazzano creates a NetworkPolicy named `istiod-access` in the `istio-system` namespace to give ingress to system component sidecar proxies.
+For applications, Verrazzano creates a per-application NetworkPolicy in the `istio-system` namespace to allow the same access to `istiod`.
 When the application is deleted, Verrazzano will delete the policy.

-By default, applications do not have NetworkPolicies that restrict ingress into the application or egress from it.
-You can configure them using a Verrazzano projects.

 ## mTLS
 Istio can be enabled to use mTLS between services in the mesh, and also between the Istio gateways and Envoy sidecar proxies.